ravi-shank/Python-project-open-cv/README.md

 #Note:
 Your python-compiler location must be present in the OS environment variables if you are running the project from directories other than python.

-#To set the environment variable
+#To set python environment variable
 Please visit here. (http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7)